Kurt Gödel: Personal life and death

-Gödel married Adele in Vienna in 1938, and they emigrated a year later to the US.
+Gödel married Adele Nimbursky in Vienna in 1938.
+They emigrated to the United States a year later.

 In his later life, Gödel suffered periods of mental instability and illness.
-Some scholars have suggested Asperger syndrome and obsessive-compulsive disorder as diagnoses.
+Some scholars have suggested obsessive-compulsive disorder as a diagnosis.
 After his close friend Moritz Schlick was murdered, Gödel developed an obsessive fear of being poisoned, and ate only food prepared by his wife, Adele.
-Adele was hospitalized beginning in late 1977, and in her absence Gödel refused to eat; he weighed 65 lbs when he died of "malnutrition and inanition caused by personality disturbance" in Princeton Hospital on 14 January 1978.
+Following Adele's admission to hospital after suffering a stroke in late 1977, Gödel refused to eat in her absence; he weighed 65 lbs when he died of "malnutrition and inanition caused by personality disturbance" in Princeton Hospital on January 14, 1978.
 He was buried in Princeton Cemetery.
 Adele died in 1981, donating Gödel's papers to the Institute for Advanced Study upon her death.

 Religious views

 Gödel believed that God was personal, and called his philosophy "rationalistic, idealistic, optimistic, and theological".
 He formulated a draft of formal proof of God's existence known as Gödel's ontological proof.